 Shoutout to our jumping sponsors – Reid Garton, Elliot Gunther, and Daniel Carvainis – who helped make it all happen!
 Additional appreciation to the Bolivian Military for their collaboration!

-Skydiving into the Heart of the Amazon Jungle
+Skydiving Into the Amazon

 Skydiving in the Amazon came with a whole new level of complexity and wild hurdles.
 We needed to find a suitable landing zone, organise safety boats and get ground crew together.
 Each step was a challenge and the support of the Indigenous people of the Amazon.